bbepis/XUnity.AutoTranslator/README.md

  * `RemoveAllDiacritics`: Remove all diacritics from the translated text
  * `ReplaceMacronWithCircumflex`: Replaces the macron diacritic with a circumflex.
  * `RemoveApostrophes`: Some translators might decide to include apostrophes after the 'n'-character.
 Applying this option removes those.

+This type of post processing is also applied to normal translations, but instead uses the option `TranslationPostProcessing`, which can use the same values.

 #### Other Options
  * `TextGetterCompatibilityMode`: This mode fools the game into thinking that the text displayed is not translated.
 This is required if the game uses text displayed to the user to determine what logic to execute.
 You can easily determine if this is required if you can see the functionality works fine if you toggle the translation off (hotkey: ALT+T).